L.M.Reid creates delicious recipes and gives step-by-step instructions with her own photos so you can learn how to make each recipe at home.

 Stuffed Steak and Cauliflower Cheese Recipes

-- Three large pieces of round, striploin or sirloin steak
+- 3 large pieces round, striploin or sirloin steak

 - Parsley and mixed herbs